How to Make a DIY Bokashi Bin for Composting Food Scraps

 The Benefits of Anaerobic Composting

 It may seem obvious why sending less waste to landfills is hugely beneficial, but it’s important to understand how conventional waste management correlates to composting.
-Landfill is a crude form of anaerobic composting.
-It has no regard for the ingredients and is therefore completely ineffective.
+Landfills are a crude form of anaerobic composting.
+They have no regard for the ingredients and are, therefore, completely ineffective.
 Landfills produce tons of methane gas that contribute to the climate emergency.

 Anaerobic Composting at Home

-When we compost at home we too are releasing gases.
+When we compost at home, we, too, are releasing gases.
 Aerobic composting produces carbon dioxide and ammonia, although this is only natural as it’s a replication of the ongoing process in the natural world.
-Anaerobic composting occurs in nature too.
+Anaerobic composting occurs in nature, too.
 However, unlike landfills that release gases into the atmosphere, these gases are contained by either soil (sediment strata).
-They can also be ‘locked in’ to the water over many years in bog or marshes.
-This is important to understand as it shows that when done incorrectly composting can easily contribute negatively to the environment.
+They can also be ‘locked in’ to the water over many years in bogs or marshes.
+This is important to understand as it shows that when done incorrectly, composting can easily contribute negatively to the environment.

 With this in mind, why would we want to compost anaerobically, anyway?
 The main reason is that cooked kitchen waste can attract rodents.
 By sealing these ingredients either underground, underwater, or in a container, we can avoid that outcome.
 It’s best to think of anaerobic composting at home as a contributor to one’s main composting process.
 Not as a completely unrelated method.
 Once you’ve anaerobically composted your ingredients, you can add them to the main compost pile.